Bia3/teleport/rfd/xxxx-gcp-server-discovery.md

 executed over SSH, with access managed with keys in the VM's metadata.
 There is no permission specifically for running commands; the most limiting one is `compute.instances.setMetadata`.

+## IaC

+### Terraform

+The `gcp` join method extents `ProvisionTokenV2`, so no extra work will be needed for the Terraform provider.

+### Helm charts

+Helm charts will need to be extended to support the GCP discovery service.
+However, since the Helm charts don't currently support any discovery services, that work is better saved for when we add discovery support in general.

+### Kube operator

+Provision tokens are not currently supported by the Kube operator.
+If we add support for GCP joining, we should do so as part of general token support.

 ## Links